West cries foul as Belarus protest leader Kolesnikova sentenced to 11 years | Politics

 Znak was sentenced to 10 years in prison.
 Both prisoners will appeal the verdict, Znak's lawyer told reporters.
 The European Union denounced the verdict, while Britain's foreign minister called it an assault on defenders of democracy.

-Viktor Babariko, one of the men who tried to stand against Lukashenko, was jailed for 14 years in July.
+Viktor Babariko, one of the men who tried to stand against Lukashenko, was jailed in July for 14 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)